Wall of the Fermiers généraux: History

 Construction began on the left bank in 1784 and on the right bank in 1787.
 Cost overruns were enormous.
 Given the economic context, these overruns were particularly problematic because France was experiencing a severe financial and political crisis.
 A commission was formed in 1787 to provide an external audit of the project.
-The results were alarming – the Commission found, for example, that, while the estimated cost of the two customs houses at the place de l'Etoile was 96,000 pounds, the true total cost of construction was 500,000 pounds.
-Likewise, the cost of the two custom houses at what is now place d'Italie was originally estimated to be 110,000 pounds, but they ultimately cost more than 400,000 pounds.
+Its findings were alarming – the Commission found, for example, that, while the estimated cost of the two customs houses at the place de l'Etoile was 96,000 pounds, the true total cost of construction was 500,000 pounds.
+Likewise, the cost of the two custom houses at what is now place d'Italie was originally estimated to be 110,000 pounds, but the final cost was more than 400,000 pounds.
 In 1787, the Finance Minister, Loménie de Brienne, was concerned about the high cost of the wall and considered stopping the work, but never did so.
-Because of these overruns, however, Ledoux was dismissed by Jacques Necker in May 1789, just prior to the start of the French Revolution.
+However, Ledoux was dismissed by Jacques Necker in May 1789, just prior to the start of the French Revolution.

 The wall was severely criticized as it was being built.
 The Parisian writer (and tax critic) Louis-Sébastien Mercier, who witnessed the construction, dubbed the buildings "dens of the Tax Department metamorphosed into palaces with columns."
 The wall's tax-collection function also made it unpopular with the general public: for example, Beaumarchais’ play on words of the time went Le mur murant Paris rend Paris murmurant ("The wall walling Paris keeps Paris murmuring").
 Beaumarchais also penned the following epigram: